tminglei/slick-pg/README.md

 Existing issues
 ----------------
-1) When using slick-pg's uuid array support, you maybe encountered an exception said like 'Method Jdbc4Array .getArrayImpl(long,int,Map) is not yet implemented'.
+1) When using `slick-pg`'s uuid array support, you maybe encountered an exception said like 'Method `Jdbc4Array.getArrayImpl(long,int,Map)` is not yet implemented'.
 That's because uuid array is not supported by postgres jdbc driver yet.
-I have submitted enhancement changes to postgres jdbc driver development team, pls see [Add uuid array support](https://github.com/pgjdbc/pgjdbc/pull/50 "Add uuid array support") for details.
+I have submitted enhancement changes to postgres jdbc driver's development team, pls see [Add uuid array support](https://github.com/pgjdbc/pgjdbc/pull/50 "Add uuid array support") for details.

 License